AdityaGarg8/Microsoft-ISO-Archive/README.md

 # Office-ISO-Archive
-Archive of Office versions no longer supported by Microsoft
+Archive of Windows and Office versions no longer supported by Microsoft